 Abbey Clarke [Abbie], ex slave, my great Grandmother

 Frances was the last living niece of Mary Frances Clarke, a Class of 1900 graduate of Howard University Freedman's Hospital and Richmond Virginia's first registered Black nurse.
 My great aunt's diploma from Freedman's Hospital was presented in the mid 1980s to her church, Sixth Mt Zion Baptist Church by her niece, my mother, Frances Clarke Brown Doggett.

-Freedman's Hospital School of Nursing was the premiere school for Women of Color in Nursing education of its era.
+Freedman's Hospital Training School of Nurses was the premiere school for Women of Color in Nursing education of its era.
 My great aunt, Mary Frances was one of The Clarkes of Richmond, all of whom were involved in education fields.